Perform RampID Identity Resolution in Databricks

 For PII touchpoints, you can choose to receive from 1 to 10 RampIDs (if available).

-Performing identity resolution with LiveRamp Identity in Databricks requires the creation of two tables: A metadata table and an input table.
+Once you have set up the packaged clean room, performing identity resolution with LiveRamp Identity in Databricks requires the creation of two tables: A metadata table and an input table.

 Overall Steps